GeorgePearse/retrocode/docs/installation.md

 python --version
 # Should be 3.10+

-# Check retrocode is installed
+# Check evaluator is installed
-retrocode --help
+evaluator --help

 # Run tests (should pass)
 pytest tests/